Property sector’s net zero 2050 target ‘will be missed’ – Edward Glass speaks to Property Week

 A hand mixes paint using a palette knife, hovering over a colourful artist's palette with various paint blobs, in a warm, softly lit workspace.

-Private Client Senior Associate, Rebecca Meade, has authored an article for the ThoughtLeaders4 Private Client Tax Magazine entitled ‘Saving heritage assets for the nation whilst saving tax – the taxation of heritage assets’.
+Private Wealth Senior Associate, Rebecca Bion, has authored an article for the ThoughtLeaders4 Private Client Tax Magazine entitled ‘Saving heritage assets for the nation whilst saving tax – the taxation of heritage assets’.

 In the piece, Rebecca covers the acceptance in lieu (“AIL”) scheme, that allows taxpayers to give ‘pre-eminent’ assets to qualifying public institutions in payment of inheritance tax.
 She goes on to address what is considered a ‘pre-eminent’ asset, provides an example of the AIL scheme in practice, and explains the various other tax reliefs available for national heritage assets.